microsoft/vscode-dev-containers/containers/javascript-node-lts/README.md

-# Node.js 8 & JavaScript
+# Node.js (latest LTS), Yarn, & JavaScript

 ## Summary

-*A basic dev container definition for developing Node.js applications in a container.
+*A basic dev container definition for developing Node.js applications in a container along with the yarn package manager.
 Includes everything you need to get up and running.*

 | Metadata | Value |
 |----------|-------|